![]() |

 A small note on terminology: RC700 refers to a complete stand-alone computer system consisting of a RC702 micro computer, a RC721/RC722 keyboard, a RC752 monitor, and one or two RC761/RC762 flexible disk drives.
 The RC700 was also often called RC Piccolo.

 In order to be able to use a RC702 emulator I need to find some way of transferring the data from the 5 1/4" floppy disks to a modern computer.
 The disks are double-side double-density disks with 360K storage capacity.
 It should be possible to read these using a 5 1/4" floppy drive from a PC.
-The RC702 also had a 2KB PROM with an autoloader program for booting the computer.
-When the RC702 was reset, the lower 4K of the memory was the mapped to the boot PROM, enabling the system to start the autoloader program.
-The PROM can be disabled using an OUT 0x18,A instruction, making the full 64K RAM available.
-I'll need a copy of the boot PROM to be able to run programs on the RC702 emulator.
-I don't have access to a physical RC702, so I have to find someone who either has a copy of this PROM or a working RC702 system, which I can copy the PROM from. |
+The RC702 also had a 2KB ROM with an autoloader program for booting the computer.
+When the RC702 was reset, the lower 2K of the memory was mapped to the boot ROM, enabling the system to start the autoloader program.
+The ROM can be disabled using an OUT 0x18,A instruction, making the full 64K RAM available.
+I'll need a copy of the boot loader ROM to be able to run programs on the RC702 emulator.
+I don't have access to a physical RC702, so I have to find someone who either has a copy of this ROM or a working RC702 system, which I can copy the ROM from. |

-![]() RC700 System (courtesy of Dansk Data-Historisk Forening) |
+RC700 system (courtesy of Dansk Data-Historisk Forening) |

 |